waikittt/Machine-Learning-IoT-DoS-Detection/README.md

 - 📊 **Evaluation Results**: A PDF (Collected Results.pdf) containing screenshots of key performance metrics and results.

 ## How to Run
-- The Python notebook (dissertation-project-code.ipynb) was developed in Kaggle Notebook and is best run in the Kaggle environment.
+> The Python notebook (dissertation-project-code.ipynb) was developed in Kaggle Notebook and should be run in the Kaggle environment.
+- Download the Python notebook `dissertation-project-code.ipynb`.
-- Upload the notebook and required files to Kaggle Notebooks for execution.
+- Upload the notebook to [Kaggle](https://www.kaggle.com/work).
-- Make sure the CICIoT2023 dataset is available in your Kaggle environment before running the notebook.
+- Open the notebook and click `Run All`.

 ## Key Highlights
 - **Dataset**: CICIoT2023